kaiserfarrell/myconfigure/README.md

 myconfigure
 ===========

-just my setting stuff for conky, tint and other
+This is my private setting for my debian whezzy stuff for conky, tint and other